National Library of Scotland

 We now have over 600 georeferenced layers of mapping freely available on our website, along with tools to filter, measure, draw, compare and export them.
 Discover how to use these tools, as well as how you can easily bring these georeferenced maps into other web and desktop applications.

-The workshop will last approximately one hour and includes a question-and-answer session at the end.
+The workshop will last approximately one hour with a question-and-answer session after that.
 This workshop will not be recorded but it is repeated regularly.

 If you enjoy georeferenced maps but are not sure you are making full use of them, this workshop is for you!